 Data Interpretation:

 Time series: The time series shows the integrated sea surface temperature for the Gulf of Mexico region.
-During the last five years there has been no notable trend and values were between the 10th and 90th percentiles of all observed data in the time series.
+During the last five years there has been no notable trend though values were above the 90th percentile of all observed data in the time series.

 Indicator and source information: